Abdurahman Khadr

-Abdurahman Ahmed Said Khadr (عبد الرحمن أحمد سعيد خضر, ʿAbd ar-Raḥman Ḫaḍr; born 1982) is a Canadian citizen who was held as an enemy combatant in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba, after being detained in 2002 in Afghanistan under suspicion of connections to Al-Qaeda.
+Abdurahman Ahmed Said Khadr (عبد الرحمن أحمد سعيد خضر, ʿAbd ar-Raḥman Ḫaḍr; born 1982) is a Canadian citizen who was held as an enemy combatant in extrajudicial detention by the United States at the Guantanamo Bay detainment camps, in Cuba, after being detained in 2002 in Afghanistan under suspicion of connections to Al-Qaeda.
 He later claimed to have been an informant for the CIA.
 The agency declined to comment on this when asked for confirmation by the United States' PBS news program Frontline.
 He was released in the fall of 2003 and ultimately returned to Canada.

 He is the third child and second son of Ahmed Khadr, an Egyptian immigrant who was known for ties to al-Qaeda, and his wife Maha el-Samnah, who is Palestinian.
 His younger brother Omar Khadr was captured by United States forces separately at the age of 15 in Afghanistan in 2002 during a firefight; he was held in Guantanamo for several years but transferred in September 2012 to Canadian custody.

 Early life and education

 Abdurahman Khadr was born in Manama, Bahrain in 1982, the son of Ahmed Khadr and Maha el-Samnah.
-Egyptian and Palestinian immigrants to Canada, they had become naturalized citizens there and met and married.
+Egyptian and Palestinian immigrants to Canada who had become naturalized citizens there, and met and married.
 His father went to graduate school in Ottawa, and then started working in Bahrain.
 Ahmed Khadr visited Pakistan after the Soviet invasion of Afghanistan in the early 1980s, and brought his family to Pakistan in 1985.
 There he worked for charities assisting Afghan refugees.

 In his youth, Abdurahman Khadr was known as the "problem child" in the family, frequently running away and getting in trouble, refusing to follow rules, drinking alcohol and smoking cigarettes.
 He had an older sister and brother, three younger brothers and a younger sister.